-PAO-41 Verifying Eligibility
+PAO-39 Verifying Eligibility

-- (1) Contractors must verify ECEAP eligibility before initial enrollment, including parent or guardian's legal authority to enroll, child's age, family size and family income. - (a) Exception: Contractors have up to 90 calendar days to verify eligibility under certain circumstances when documentation is not immediately available such as homelessness, natural disasters, fire or domestic violence.
-In some cases, Kinship caregivers who do not have access to documents may fall in this exception.
+- (1) Contractors must verify 0-3 ECEAP eligibility before initial enrollment, including parent or guardian's legal authority to enroll, child's age, family size and family income. - (a) Exception: Contractors have up to 90 calendar days to verify eligibility under certain circumstances when documentation is not immediately available such as homelessness, natural disasters, fire or domestic violence.
+In some cases, Kinship caregivers who do not have access to documents may be considered in this exception.
 Children may begin class if presumed eligible and high priority.
-If the ELMS application is locked, contractors must contact

-ELMS Support to update the application within 90 calendar days, counting the child's first day attending class as day one.

-- (2) In ELMS, contractors must identify the documents used to verify eligibility.
-For each enrolled child, contractors must retain a statement signed by a staff person certifying that they viewed and verified documentation establishing the child's eligibility for ECEAP and, to the best of their knowledge, the information entered in ELMS is true and correct.
-Contractors must also retain a statement signed by the ECEAP child's family certifying that to the best of their knowledge, the information entered on the application is true and correct.
-These statements are available on the printed child application in ELMS. - (3) In the absence of other documents to verify family size, contractors may accept a parent's signed statement. - (4) Contractors must write and implement a verification procedure for enrollment of all children that avoids conflicts of interest and ensures staff do not verify eligibility for close relations or their own children. - (5) Child applications remain valid for eligibility purposes for the school year for which the family applied. - (a) Contractors must re-verify eligibility for children who never attended ECEAP, whose initial application was in the previous school year (July 1 to June 30). - (b) Contractors must verify eligibility for siblings applying for subsequent years. - (c) It is not necessary to re-verify eligibility for children who attended ECEAP and are still age-eligible, except for eligibility for Working Day ECEAP as noted in PAO-40.
+If the ELMS application is locked, contractors must contact ELMS Support to update the application within 90 calendar days, counting the child's first day attending class as day one. - (2) In ELMS, contractors must identify the documents used to verify eligibility.
+For each enrolled child, contractors must retain a statement signed by a staff person certifying that they viewed and verified documentation establishing the child's eligibility for 0-3 ECEAP and, to the best of their knowledge, the information entered in ELMS is true and correct.
+Contractors must also retain a statement signed by the 0-3 ECEAP child's parent or guardian certifying that to the best of their knowledge, the information entered on the application is true and correct.
+These statements are available on the printed child application in ELMS. - (3) In the absence of other documents to verify family size, contractors may accept a parent or guardian's signed statement. - (4) Contractors must write and implement a verification procedure for enrollment of all children that avoids conflicts of interest and ensures staff do not verify eligibility for close relations or their own children. - (5) Contractor staff may not verify 0-3 ECEAP eligibility for their own relatives. - (6) Child applications remain valid for eligibility purposes for the school year for which the family applied. - (a) Contractors must re-verify eligibility for children who never attended 0-3 ECEAP, whose initial application was in the previous school year (July 1 to June 30). - (b) Contractors must verify eligibility for siblings applying for subsequent years. - (c) It is not necessary to re-verify eligibility for children who attended 0-3 ECEAP and are still age-eligible.

-PAO-42 Authority to Enroll Child
+PAO-40 Authority to Enroll Child

-- (1) A person has the authority to enroll a child into ECEAP if they are: - (a) The child's biological, adoptive, step or foster parent. - (b) Awarded custody by a court via a Non-Parental Custody Decree. - (c) Granted temporary custody via a written temporary parental consent agreement, which: - (i) Must be signed by both parents or explain why one parent is not available. - (ii) Must be agreed upon by the parent and the person assigned temporary custody. - (iii) Need not be approved by a court or notarized. - (d) Acting in loco parentis (in the place of a parent) by intentionally assuming the duties of a parent and responsible for exercising the day-to-day care and responsibility for the child.
+- (1) A person has the authority to enroll a child into 0-3 ECEAP if they are: - (a) The child's biological, adoptive, step or foster parent. - (b) Awarded custody by a court via a Non-Parental Custody Decree. - (c) Granted temporary custody via a written temporary parental consent agreement, which: - (i) Must be signed by both parents or explain why one parent is not available. - (ii) Must be agreed by the parent and the person assigned temporary custody. - (iii) Need not be approved by a court or notarized. - (d) Acting in loco parentis (in the place of a parent) by intentionally assuming the duties of a parent and responsible for exercising the day-to-day care and responsibility for the child.

-PAO-43 Calculating Family Size
+PAO-41 Calculating Family Size